Infineon/mtb-example-xmc-flash-program/README.md

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (JLink)** configuration in the **Quick Panel**.
 For more details, see the "Program and Debug" section in the [Eclipse IDE for ModusToolbox User Guide](https://www.cypress.com/MTBEclipseIDEUserGuide).

+## Design and implementation

+The code consists of two parts:

+- **Part 1:** Defines the `data[XMC_FLASH_WORDS_PER_PAGE]` array.
+This array contains 256 bytes of data, which should be programmed into the flash memory.
+For both kits, it also defines the starting address of the flash page from where the programming starts.
+This starting address is saved in the variable `XMC_SECTOR_ADDR`, which contains different addresses depending on the selected kit.
+GPIO pins are also defined for LED toggling using the 'pin 1.0' personality.
+The pins are accessed using their labels: CYBSP_USER_LED_PORT and CYBSP_USER_LED_PIN.
+Finally, the LED is turned ON when the output is set to HIGH.

+- **Part 2:** Erases the sector using the `XMC_FLASH_EraseSector()` function.
+This requires an address pointer to the starting address of the flash page from where the erase starts (`XMC_SECTOR_ADDR`).
+Next, `data[XMC_FLASH_WORDS_PER_PAGE]` will be programmed into the flash using the `XMC_FLASH_ProgramPage()` function, which requires the starting address and a pointer to the source address (`data[XMC_FLASH_WORDS_PER_PAGE]`) where the targeted data is located.
+Finally, the flash process is verified by comparing all elements of the `data[XMC_FLASH_WORDS_PER_PAGE]` array stored in the RAM and the same elements programmed in the flash.
+The LED will be turned OFF after the flash programming is complete.

 ## Related Resources

 | Kit Guides                                            |                                                              |